Mar 12, 2017

 claim responsibility for our worst and

-fold it all into the continuous moment to moment practice of
+fold it all into the continuous moment to moment practice

 simply being present to what is,